 The body has been compared to the clay vase, as the rotten clay vase quickly gets destroyed.
 Similarly, the physical body created from the Five elements also gets destroyed soon, but if it is enough to be checked in the fire of pranayama then it stabilizes and after that, he enters the introductory phase.

-Purpose of Pranayama
+Purpose of Pranayam (Breathe Yoga)

-Pranayam has many aims, one of which is providing total health while providing a long life.
+Pranayam has many aims, one of which is providing total health while providing long life.
 If you look in nature then those animals who breathe at fast speed, their age is less.

 Turtle – Breathing 4-5 times in 1 minute, about 200-400 years of age.